-The institute shall provide the required information for improvement in success index of students, improvement in academic performance index of students, improvement in student-teacher ratio, enhancement of faculty qualifications index, improvement in faculty research publications, R&D and consultancy work, continuing education, curricular improvement based on the review of attainment of the PEOs, and the POs, course delivery and assessment improvement based on the review of the attainment of the PEOs, and the POs, new facility created, and overall improvement since last accreditation, if any, otherwise, since start of the programme as per the format given in the SAR.
-However, it shall provide the information in suitable format, wherever necessary, in case the format is not provided in the SAR.
+The institute shall provide the required information for improvement in the success index of students, improvement in academic performance index of students, improvement in student-teacher ratio, enhancement of faculty qualifications index, improvement in faculty research publications, R&D and consultancy work, continuing education, curricular improvement based on the review of attainment of the PEOs, and the POs, course delivery and assessment improvement based on the review of the attainment of the PEOs, and the POs, new facility created, and overall improvement since last accreditation, if any, otherwise, since the commencement of the programme, as per the format given in the SAR.
+However, it shall provide the information in a suitable format, wherever necessary, in case the format has not been provided in the SAR.